top of page

 • Improves mobility: Encourages a full range of motion in the ankle and knee, preventing stiffness.

-• Enhances balance and coordination: requires control and awareness of joint positioning.
+• Enhances balance and coordination: Requires control and awareness of joint positioning.

 • Reduces injury risk: Properly loading the knee in this position can condition it to handle real-life stresses better.